- Theme 1: Enhancing Methods to Construct Social Accounting Matrices (SAMs)

 For a limited list of selected publications, presentations and classes for Dr. Alward, please select "read more."

 Linda develops and directs the annual program of work for the Alward Institute.
 She establishes the product development objectives and integrates the individual project work plans into a coordinated program.
 She is the Project Manager and coordinates the collaborative work of each member of the Alward Institute and our research and education partners to assure the combined efforts achieve the annual work plan objectives set by the Chairman and Board of Directors.
 She assures that the Alward Institute has access to all resources required to successfully accomplish their work.
-Linda monitors work progress, scheduling, accomplishments, and performance of all Institute members, and provides quarterly status reports to the Chairman and Board of Directors.
-Linda builds and maintains Strategic Relationships with Important Scientific Organizations, government agencies, academic and federal research organization, and economic research organizations.
+Linda monitors work progress, scheduling, accomplishments, and performance of all Institute members, and provides status reports to the Chairman and Board of Directors.
+Linda builds and maintains strategic relationships with scientific organizations, government agencies, academic and federal research organization, and economic research organizations.
 Linda prepares and conducts background research for professional and scientific papers and presentations, manages an internal peer-review process to assure high levels of technical quality and schedules the presentation at high profile conferences and events.
 Linda's works out of her office in Windsor, Colorado and she can be reached at 970-217-3942.

 Dr. Philip S. Watson is an Associate Professor with the Department of Agricultural Economics and Rural Sociology with the University of Idaho in Moscow, Idaho.
 Phil is a teaching and research faculty member and is jointly appointed in the Bioregional Planning Graduate Program and affiliated with the Environmental Science Graduate Program.
 Phil is a natural resource and regional development economist whose research focuses on the role of natural resources in the economic health of communities and evidence based economic development planning.
 He has worked with the National Oceanic and Atmospheric Administration, National Park Service, National Forest Service and the Bureau of Land Management, and possesses a quantitative background in Computable General Equilibrium (CGE) modeling, input-output analysis, benefit-cost analysis and spatial econometrics.